 Other shots

-Depending on where you live and your child's health, your doctor may recommend other shots.
-Talk to your doctor about whether your child needs any of the following shots.
+Depending on where you live and your child's health, your doctor may talk with you about other shots.

-Your child may need this shot if he or she has not already had the vaccination series and:
+Your child may need this shot if they have not already had the vaccination series and:

 • Hepatitis A is found in your area.